LogtalkDotOrg/logtalk3/README.md

 LOGTALK WEB SITE
 ----------------

-The latest release of the Logtalk is always available at the URL:
+The latest stable release of the Logtalk is always available at the URL:

 <http://logtalk.org/>